fredgibbs/fredgibbs.github.io/courses/food-system-literacy/ad-review-2.md

 ## What to do
 I'm trying to balance you having fun looking through "vintage" ads but not being totally confused about what to do.
 So, you have a lot of leeway in what you can do within a few parameters. **The basic research method is to Google search (both text and image) a particular brand or kind of food (see below).
 Pick a food or a product (like baking powder) that's used to make food or a fast food brand.** Keep it food-centric: no candy, cigarettes, etc. The below approaches would work perfectly well, but you can do something else if you think it's in the spirit of the assignment.
 - Search for a particular brand.
-Use searches like “jif peanut butter vintage ads” or “jif ads 1990s” or "quaker oats branding" or whatever.
+Use searches like “jif peanut butter vintage ads” or “jif ads 1990s” or "quaker oats branding" or 'organic salad mix' or whatever.
 - Research a kind of product like peanut butter, and see how different brands use marketing differently.
 - Compare two brands over time: how are their ads similar or different?
 - Compare to how two kinds of food products use different ad techniques
-- ???
+- Let your search results guide your questions (zoom in or out)
 - No matter what your approach, you need to make a historical argument about the ads, preferably one that analyzes change over time.
 - You'll be evaluated on the sophistication of your analysis.
 If you don't look at many ads, or only look at some from a narrow time span, or don't mention the stuff we've been talking about in class, your grade goes down quickly.